Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Advanced
 ~~~~~~~~

-Here we'll cover some of the more involved concepts.
+Here some of the more involved concepts are covered.

 Changing values before building
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's possible to inspect and modify the contents of the builder before you actually build.
+It's possible to inspect and modify the contents of the builder before building.
-For example, maybe you are in a specific shot and want to build a Ziva rig with
+For example, maybe in a specific shot, a Ziva rig with
-a value different than what was saved on disk.
+a value different than what was saved on disk needs to be built.
 A common use case is to change the start frame of the Ziva solver based on the shot environment.
 Let's try doing that.